CenturyLinkCloud/mdw/mdw/build.md

   - mdw-hub/package.json
   - RestApiDefinition.java
   - all package.yaml files

+3. Run Gradle task exportSourceImpls to update CLI impl files with latest.

-3. Comment/uncomment these CLI tests:
+4. Comment/uncomment these CLI tests:
   - mdw/cli/tests/quickstart.bats (line 53 -- skip for formal/1st shapshot build, add back for second/subsequent snapshots)
   - mdw/cli/tests/convert.bats (line 18 -- skip for formal/1st snapshot builds, add back for second/subsequent snapshots)
     TODO: better way of handling -- this is because mdw.version is something that hasn't been published yet (formal and first snapshot)

-4. (Brand new point-release -- eg: moving from 6.1 to 6.2):
+5. (Brand new point-release -- eg: moving from 6.1 to 6.2):
   - Clean out schemaUpgradeQueries in mdw-common/src/META-INF/mdw/db/mysql.json and oracle.json.

-5. (Formal builds only) Clean Tag
+6. (Formal builds only) Clean Tag
   - Open browser to https://github.com/CenturyLinkCloud/mdw/tags
   - Delete SNAPSHOT release and tag
   - git pull

-6. Commit and push all the above changes to Git (normally gradle.properties, project.yaml, package.yamls and maybe CLI tests for formal build).
+7. Commit and push all the above changes to Git (normally gradle.properties, project.yaml, package.yamls and maybe CLI tests for formal build).
   - Travis CI will run the build, tests and publish to maven-central or sonatype.
   - Compilation or testing errors will prevent the build from being published.

-7. After success:
+8. After success:
   Manually close/release from [Nexus Repository Manager](https://oss.sonatype.org/#welcome) (don't want to automate this).
   Verify repository contains artifacts:
-  7a.
+  8a.
 (Formal Build)
     - Repository: https://repo.maven.apache.org/maven2/com/centurylink/mdw/ (20-30 min)
-  7b.
+  8b.
 (Snapshot Build)
     - Snapshot repo: https://oss.sonatype.org/content/repositories/snapshots/com/centurylink/mdw/

-8. (Formal builds only) On GitHub:
+9. (Formal builds only) On GitHub:
   - Make sure all closed issues have the current milestone assigned; otherwise they will not be included in release notes.
   - Create a milestone marker for the next build. (https://github.com/CenturyLinkCloud/mdw/milestones/new)
   - Assign any un-delivered issues and pull requests for the current build's milestone to the next build's milestone.
   - Close this build's milestone in GitHub.

-9. Release Notes
+10. Release Notes
   - git pull
   - If you are doing it first time then install ruby (https://github.com/CenturyLinkCloud/mdw#documentation) and do following in root of your workspace dir
     `gem install github_changelog_generator`